0xricksanchez/IOTOS/README.md

 * [binwalk](https://github.com/ReFirmLabs/binwalk)
 * [ScanaStudio](https://cdn.ikalogic.com/dist/scanastudio/)

 This list is variable and might change in the future!

+> Note: For FACT to correctly install on Ubuntu >= 17.04 clone this repo so it uses the custom install.py from here!
+For other debian based OS the install.py needs to get extended, since it's checking distro code names.